Tips to Get Beautiful Healthy Hair Naturally at Home

 On average, you may need to wash your hair every two to three days.
 However, many people wash their hair less frequently.

-(I’m guilty of not always following this one, but because I’m regularly at the gym.
-I get so sweaty that my hair looks greasy if I don’t wash it, so often I have to wash it every day.
-If I don’t go to the gym for a couple of days then I won’t wash my hair and it always looks in amazing condition.
+I’m guilty of not always following this one, because I’m regularly at the gym.
+I get so sweaty that my hair looks greasy if I don’t wash it, so I have to wash it every day.
+If I don’t go to the gym for a couple of days, then I won’t wash my hair, and it always looks amazing.
 Also, I always find my hair looks best the day after it’s washed and not the day I wash it.
-No idea why?!)
+No idea why?!

 Vegan, plastic-free shampoo bars